 Maybe the real route to lifelong ecstasy simply includes the laundry.
 Maybe the ordinary is exalted.

-Live every “ordinary” moment as if it is a gift, and see how good life feels!
+Live every “ordinary” moment as if it is a gift, and see the ecstasy in doing your laundry.

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project.